Shifting Sands: Modernism and Postmodernism in Media

 An Avalanche of Change

-Since Generation X came of age in the 1990’s and returned to a rejection of modernism, each proceeding generation carried forward the idea of a fluid morality that included more and more groups into the fold: LGBT rights, transgender rights, defending Brown-skinned citizens from racism, more open sexuality, and most importantly: the fallibility of heroes.
+Since Generation X came of age in the 1990’s and returned to a rejection of modernism, each proceeding generation carried forward the idea of a fluid morality that included more and more groups into the fold: LGBT rights, transgender rights, defending Brown-skinned citizens from racism, more openly diverse sexuality, and most importantly: the fallibility of heroes.
 Reagan would have hated it.

 Like any cultural outlet, this development was reflected in the movies and has led to the current view that old, modernist heroes can be remade into imperfect, post-modern ones.
 The perfect hero of the 1980’s seemed at best an unattainable ideal and worst, a lie.
 They could not be related to by the average person because of their Jesus-like quality of perfection.
 Ironically for many, this perception seems to carry a sense of moral superiority: even over the Gen Xer’s who restarted it all.
 Not all is as it seems though.

-Comedian Dave Chappelle recently did a show called Sticks and Stones where it was so controversial to many people that Rotten Tomatoes critics gave it a 27% rating.
+Comedian Dave Chappelle recently did a show called Sticks and Stones where it was so controversial that Rotten Tomatoes critics gave it a 27% rating.
 Many websites and Youtubers alike immediately attacked the comedian for being racist, transphobic, and homophobic, because his jokes ruthless making fun of ‘Cancel Culture’: a view that though claiming postmodern values, behaved more like modernist absolutes.

 Yet the audience approval was a whooping 99%.
 For generations being known for political correctness and aggressive political activism, Chappelle’s show exposed an open divide within Millennials and Gen Zer’s supposed postmodernist morality.
 The angry defense over Chappelle’s targets was very much absolutist in nature, despite its postmodern upbringing.
 However, most people of those generations no longer seemed on board with that premise as they were ten years ago.
 They apparently felt that in trying to cancel Sticks and Stones instead of just ignoring it, was taking this social justice type of postmodernism too far.